|

 flagrant act the violator shall be ejected immediately and his

 team score will have a two-point deduction.
+If the defensive wrestler bleeds or "cries

 out," just as the defensive wrestler is brought into criteria